crax/storm-cookbook/README.md

 ## Services

-Upstart scripts are configured for each of the services installed, and by default will be started.
+SysV and Upstart scripts are configured for each of the services installed, and by default will be started.
 Their state can be changed manually with the `sudo [start,stop,restart] storm-[service]` commands.